qruto/laravel-flora/README.md

 Revival of [Laravel Initializer](https://laravel-news.com/automate-app-setup-with-laravel-initializer).
 Rethinked, prettified, improved, renamed.

-_Power_ allows you to bring Laravel application to live by one command.
+_Flora_ allows you to bring Laravel application to live by one command.
 Use default or define custom chain of actions required to **install** or **update** application.

 Updating the application is required after any dependencies change.